 A Managed Residential Community (MRC), sometimes called “assisted living”, gives residents independent living with a moderate level of care services available.
 The MRC provides an apartment with non-medical services to residents who need them.
 Assisted living facilities are available for individuals who need nursing care and monitoring.

-Each MRC establishes its own criteria and prospective tenants are assessed in terms of their level of need and ability to pay.
+Each MRC has its own eligibility requirements.
+Interested tenants are assessed in terms of their level of need and ability to pay.
 Assisted living is an option for people who need some assistance with Activities of Daily Living (ADLs).
 Services are available primarily for people aged 55 and older.

-MRCs are facilities that provide residents with a private unit that includes a full bathroom within a communal setting.
-The apartments within the MRC are the tenants’ private homes.
-Residents are provided with core services including:
+MRC units have a private unit and a full bathroom within a communal setting.
+Residents are also provided with services including:

 - Housekeeping, laundry, maintenance, chores and meals

 - Social and recreational activities